20 Photography Angles To Unleash Your creativity

 The majority of the time, this sort of camera picture is taken from the subject’s perspective.

-10. Over the Shoulder Photography Angle
+10. Over-the-Shoulder Photography Angle

 The subject is captured from behind another figure in an over-the-shoulder frame.
 The second character’s shoulder and a portion of their head are included in the shot.